garth-c/regression/README.md

 <img width="410" alt="image" src="https://github.com/garth-c/regression/assets/138831938/70542598-13a4-4a32-af14-d2c92e7588e6">

 The first part of this context is a power test to determine of there is enough source data to detect our desired effect size (small in this case) and if the test results are based on enough data that they would be considered reliable and repeatable.
 There isn't a specific power test for a Kruskal function that I am aware of so I will substitute a Chi-Square power test instead as it is probably close enough for an exploratory project.
+For the degrees of freedom, I used the predictor variable with the most factor levels as the input (4 different regions) as I felt this was the most conservative calcuation to use (more degrees of freedom would mean a higher power metric threshold to meet).

 ```
 #chi-square power testing - probably the closest one to a kruskal test